SarahNasir54/Credify/README.md

 # Experiments and Evaluation
 The proposed framework CREDIFY consists of three modules : passage retrieval , sentence selection and veracity prediction.
 We applied two types of Data Augmentation Conrastive Claim generation and Paraphrazing.
 The following sections describe the detail of modules for implementing experiment.

 1. Passage Retrieval and Varacity prediction: This folder consists of two jupyter notebooks, one is for passage retrievel where we used [`msmarco-distilbert-base-tas-b`](https://huggingface.co/sentence-transformers/msmarco-distilbert-base-tas-b) which is freely avialable on hugging face.
+For Veracity Prediction we used [`roberta-base`](https://huggingface.co/FacebookAI/roberta-base), we fine-tuned the model on our dataset and then used it for prediction.

+2. Data Augmentation: This folder consists of two jupyter notebooks, where we applied two types of data augmentation techniques Contrastive claim generation and Parapharasing.
+For parapharasing we used chatgpt's [`T5_base`](https://huggingface.co/humarin/chatgpt_paraphraser_on_T5_base) model.

+3. 5 fold cross validation: This folder consists of one jupyter notebook, where we applied 5 fold cross validation for better generalization.
+We also obtained time peformance.